Ynglinga saga

 Ynglinga saga (modern [ˈiŋliŋka ˈsaːɣa]) is a Kings' saga, originally written in Old Norse by the Icelandic poet and historian Snorri Sturluson about 1225.
 It is the first section of his Heimskringla.
 It was first translated into English and published in 1844 by Samuel Laing.

 Snorri Sturluson based his work on an earlier Ynglingatal which is attributed to the Norwegian 9th-century skald Þjóðólfr of Hvinir, and which also appears in Historia Norwegiae.
 It tells the most ancient part of the story of the House of Ynglings (Scylfings in Beowulf).
 Snorri described the descent of the kings of Norway from this royal house of Sweden.

 Ynglinga saga is the first part of Snorri's history of the ancient Norse kings, the Heimskringla.
-Snorri's work covers the history of the Norwegian kings from the mythical prehistoric age until 1177, with the death of the pretender Eystein Meyla.
 Interwoven in this narrative are references to important historical events.

 The saga deals with the arrival of the Norse gods to Scandinavia and how Freyr founded the Swedish Yngling dynasty at Uppsala.
 Then the saga follows the line of Swedish kings until Ingjald (Ingjald illråde), after which the descendants settled in Norway and became the ancestors of the Norwegian King Harald Fairhair.

 Synopsis

 Swithiod the Great

-The saga begins with a description of the "earth's circle" inhabited by human race and divided by great seas running into the land from the "out-ocean".
+The saga begins with a description of the "earth's circle" inhabited by the human race and divided by great seas running into the land from the "out-ocean".
 The Black Sea divides the earth into three parts: Asia in the east, Europe in the west and "Swithiod the Great, or the Cold" in the north.
-The saga distinguishes between Swithiod the Great (literally "Sweden the Great"), where the opening scenes are laid, and Sweden proper, in Scandinavia, where the Yingling's reign starts.
+The saga distinguishes between Swithiod the Great (literally "Sweden the Great"), where the opening scenes are set, and Sweden proper, in Scandinavia, where the reign of the Ynglings begins.
 These lands differ in a metaphorical sense as well, since the former is also called Godheim or the home of gods, while the latter is called Mannheim or the place where people live.

 Swithiod the Great is a vast territory populated by many "races of men", and divided from other lands by a large mountain ridge going from northeast to southwest.
-This mountain ridge lies "outside of all inhabited lands" but its southern part is not far to "Turkland".
-On the southern side of the mountains runs the river Tanais, formerly known as Tanaquisl or Vanaquisl (the modern day Don), which falls into the Black Sea and marks the border between Europe and Asia.
+This mountain ridge (probably referring to the Ural Mountains) lies "outside of all inhabited lands" but its southern part is not far from "Turkland" (probably Khazaria).
+On the southern side of the mountains runs the river Tanais, formerly known as Tanaquisl or Vanaquisl (the modern day Don), which flows into the Black Sea and marks the border between Europe and Asia.